18F/handbook/_pages/about-us/teams/design.md

 Unless otherwise specified, **see [Software](../software/#provisioning) to get a license** for any of these.

 - **Adobe Creative Cloud:** CC licenses are expensive, so please don’t request access unless you really do need it for your work.
 The wait is variable — it depends on whether our batch purchasing has caught up to our hiring.
 - **InVision:** We use InVision for prototyping and group online critique.
-To get a license, ask to the Design Infrastructure Lead.
+To get a license, ask the Design Infrastructure Lead.
 - **OmniGraffle:** The wait is variable — it depends on whether our batch purchasing has caught up to our hiring.
 - **Sketch:** You can get started with a trial version [immediately](http://bohemiancoding.com/sketch/).
 Upgrade to the full version whenever you get the license.
 - **Screenhero:** Screenhero allows remote editing of the same desktop document.
 Slack acquired Screenhero, so you can access it through the [Slack website](https://gsa-tts.slack.com/screenhero).
 No license needed.